Devin Barclay

-Devin Barclay (born April 9, 1983) is a former American football placekicker for The Ohio State Buckeyes.
+Devin Barclay (born April 9, 1983) is an American former football placekicker for the Ohio State Buckeyes.
 Prior to that, he was formerly a professional soccer player, who last played for the Columbus Crew of Major League Soccer.

 Biography

 Barclay initially skipped college, opting instead to sign a Project-40 contract with MLS in 2001, at the age of 18, which allocated him to the Tampa Bay Mutiny.
 Barclay made a significant impact on a very bad Mutiny team as a rookie, appearing in 23 games, 12 starts, and scoring three goals and two assists.
 The Mutiny was contracted after the 2001 season; Barclay was selected 8th overall in the 2002 MLS Allocation Draft by the San Jose Earthquakes.
 Barclay did not make much of an impact on the side that had just won MLS Cup, disappointingly only appearing in 12 games, and registering no goals or assists.
 He was traded to D.C.
 United in exchange for a draft pick, but disappointed in D.C. as well; he only appeared in three games for United, as coach Ray Hudson preferred not to play young players.
 He was again traded after the 2003 season, joining the Columbus Crew, his fourth team in four seasons.
 He made little impact on the Crew, however, again appearing in only three games in 2004.
 After appearing only once in the 2005 season, Barclay was released by Columbus on November 15, 2005.

 Barclay represented the U.S. national team at the Under-18, Under-20, and Under-23 levels, but his playing time with those teams dwindled as he was unable to break into an MLS side.